mvmorin/queller-bot/general-rules.md

 ### Moves and Muster Special Rules
-- A Shadow move should never create a `*threat*`, unless it also decrease the distance to said `*thread*`.
+- A Shadow move should never create a `*threat*`, unless it also decrease the distance to said `*threat*`.
 Units can be left behind to avoid this.
 - A Shadow army that moves out of a region containing the Fellowship should leave a Nazgûl and a regular behind if: the moving army is not attacking, the Fellowship's progress do not reach Mordor, and there are Eyes in the hunt pool.